PaddlePaddle/Paddle/doc/design/functions_operators_layers.md

 # Design Doc: Functions, Operators, and Layers

-In a DL system, we can compose one or more fine grained operators into a coarse grained one.
-For example, the FC layer can be composed of a multiplication operator and an add operator.
+In a Deep Learning system, we can compose one or more fine grained operators into a coarse grained one.
+For example, the Fully Connected layer can be composed of a multiplication operator and an add operator.

-Historically, some fine grained operations are known as operators, and some coarse level ones are known as layers.
+Historically, some fine grained operations are known as operators, and the coarse ones are known as layers.
 But we need a well-defined separation.

-In general, operators are those very fine grained operations, e.g., mul and add.
+In general, operators are very fine grained operations, e.g., mul and add.
 In the implementation, we can write them as C++ functions:

 ```c++
 template <typename T> T add(T x, T y) { return x + y; }
 template <typename T> T mul(T x, T y) { return x * y; }
 ```

 Then we can wrap them into operators which are C++ classes and can be created from Python bindings by name.
 A C macro can do this.
-For example, the following macro invocation
+For example, the following macro invocation:

 ```c++
 #define MAKE_FUNCTION_OPERATOR(mul);